underscoreio/underscoreio/src/html/_posts/2015-02-13-error-handling-without-throwing-your-hands-up.md

 {% endhighlight %}

-We can use this same technique to improve our `FavouriteNumbers` example.
+We could use this same technique to improve our `FavouriteNumbers` example, instead of using the `NonEmptyList` type for the input.
-This time using Scalaz' implementation of `Either`, called disjunction.
+This time using Scalaz's implementation of `Either`, called disjunction.
 We can read the type of the [disjunction](http://scalaz.github.io/scalaz/scalaz-2.10-7.0.3/doc/index.html#scalaz.$bslash$div) just as we read `Either`'s.
 `String \/ Angle` is the same as `Either[String,Angle]`